DDP-Projekt/Kompilierer/CONTRIBUTING.md

 ## Prerequisites

+The DDP Compiler is written in Go.
+Therefore you need to have Golang version 1.18 installed.
+You can download it here: https://go.dev/dl/. <br>
+NOTE: Some package managers don't install the correct version of Go.
+Please check your Go version with `go version`.

 To build the DDP Compiler, you need to have a build of LLVM 12.0.0 installed.
 On linux this is easily done by running `sudo apt install llvm-12`.
 On Windows you need to build LLVM yourself (which you can also do on linux if you wish, but it is not recommended, because it can take several hours).